Selling art prints is a great way to earn passive income from purchased original art.

 Popular POD companies

 POD sites like Fine Art America, Printful, Redbubble, and Zazzle are very popular with artists and photographers.
-They offer great customer service and produce high-quality prints on fine art paper, canvas prints, and merchandise.
+They offer excellent customer service and produce high-quality prints on fine art paper, canvas prints, and merchandise.

 Final Thoughts On How To Make Prints